-All 16 to 19 study programmes should give students a structured and challenging learning programme that helps them make progress towards their career plans.
+All 16 to 19 (16-25 for learners with an EHCP) study programmes should give students a structured and challenging learning programme that helps them make progress towards their career plans.
 Study programmes should be tailored but will usually combine the elements below:

 - Academic, applied or vocational qualifications that stretch students and prepare them for education at the next level or to employment

-- English and maths where students have not yet achieved a GCSE grade 4 or grade C
+- Appropriate English and maths qualifications where students have not yet achieved a GCSE grade 4 or grade C (Functional Skills/ GCSE)

 - Work experience to give young people the opportunity to develop their career choices and to apply their skills in real working conditions

-- Other non-qualification activity to develop students’ character, skills, attitudes and confidence, and to support progression
+- Enrichment activities/ other non-qualification activity to develop students’ character, independent skills, attitudes and confidence, and to support progression

 If a young person needs further support in their further education setting, the setting can apply to the Local Authority for high needs funding.